Louisiana Creole cuisine: Crawfish boil

 The crawfish boil is a celebratory event that involves boiling crawfish, potatoes, onions and corn in large pots over propane cookers.
-Although potatoes, onions and corn are the most popular of the boil sides, many boils include peppers, mushrooms, celery, ravioli, whole garlic cloves and sweet potatoes.
+Although potatoes, onions and corn are the most frequently served side dishes, many boils include peppers, mushrooms, celery, ravioli, whole garlic cloves and sweet potatoes.
 The crawfish boil is an event central to both Creole and Cajun cuisines.

-Lemons and small muslin bags containing a mixture of bay leaves, mustard seeds, cayenne pepper and other spices, commonly known as "crab boil" or "crawfish boil" are added to the water for seasoning.
-The results are then dumped onto large, newspaper-draped tables and in some areas covered in Creole spice blends, such as REX, Zatarain's, Louisiana Fish Fry or Tony Chachere's.

-Also, cocktail sauce, mayonnaise and hot sauce are sometimes used.
+Lemons and small muslin bags containing a mixture of bay leaves, mustard seeds, cayenne pepper, and other spices commonly known as "crab boil" or "crawfish boil" are added to the water for seasoning.
+The results are then dumped onto large, newspaper-draped tables and in some areas covered in Creole spice blends, such as Rex, Zatarain's, Louisiana Fish Fry or Tony Chachere's.
+Cocktail sauce, mayonnaise and hot sauce are sometimes served as condiments.

 The seafood is scooped onto large trays or plates and eaten by hand.
 During times when crawfish are not abundant, shrimp and crabs are prepared and served in the same manner.

-Attendees are encouraged to "suck the head" of a crawfish by separating the abdomen of the crustacean and sucking out the abdominal fat/juices.
+Attendees are encouraged to "suck the head" of a crawfish by separating the abdomen of the crustacean and sucking out the abdominal fat and juices.
 Often, newcomers to the crawfish boil, or those unfamiliar with the traditions, are jokingly warned "not to eat the dead ones".
 This comes from the common belief that when live crawfish are boiled, their tails curl beneath themselves, but when dead crawfish are boiled, their tails are straight and limp.

-Seafood boils with crabs and shrimp are also popular.